synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 1. NOT ALL collected oil is Recycled

-2. MOST of "recycled oil" is NOT made in to
+2. MOST of "recycled oil" is NOT made into automotive motor oil.

 3. Motor Oil made from "recycled" Basestock costs MORE and takes MORE energy, time and effort to make, than making Motor Oil from virgin Crude Oil